 Ordinary Time: July 1st

-Thursday of the Thirteenth Week of Ordinary Time; Optional Memorial of Saint Junipero Serra, priest (USA); St. Oliver Plunket, bishop & martyr (some places)
+Thursday of the Thirteenth Week in Ordinary Time; Optional Memorial of Saint Junipero Serra, Priest (USA); St. Oliver Plunket, Bishop and Martyr (some places)

 Old Calendar: Most Precious Blood of Our Lord Jesus Christ

 Miguel Jose Serra was born on the island of Mallorca, Spain.
 He took the name Junipero when he entered the Franciscan Order in 1730.
 Ordained in 1737, he taught philosophy and theology at the University of Padua for twelve years.
 At age 37, he went to Mexico City where he spent the rest of his life working for the conversion of the peoples of the New World.
 Largely responsible for the spread of the Church on the West Coast of the United States, Junipero founded 21 missions and converted thousands of Native Americans.Pope Francis canonized Junipero Serra during his visit to the United States on September 23, 2015.
 The celebration for the first Hispanic saint of the U.S. was held on the lawn in front of the National Shrine in Washington, D.C.St.
 Oliver Plunkett, Archbishop of Armagh and the last Catholic martyr of England was born in Loughcrew, County Meath, Ireland.
 He want to Rome where he entered the Irish Collage and received ordination in 1654.According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of the Most Precious Blood of Our Lord Jesus Christ.
 Precious Blood of our Savior, the life-giving spring made ever open by the redeeming Cross!
 You wash away the stains of the whole world and in the Church, Paradise regained, you bring forth flowers of sanctity.